NixOS/rfcs/rfcs/0092-plan-dynamism.md

 3. Extend the scheduler and derivation dependencies similarly:

   - Derivations can depend on the outputs of derivations that are themselves derivation outputs.
-    The scheduler will substitute derivations to simplify dependencies as computed derivations are built, just like how floating content addressed derivations are realized.
+    The scheduler will substitute derivations to simplify dependencies as computed derivations are built, just like how floating content-addressed derivations are realized.

   - Missing derivations get their own full fledged goals so they can be built, not just fetched from substituters.

 4. Add a new `outputOf` primop:

    `builtins.outputOf drv outputName` produces a placeholder string with the appropriate string context to access the output of that name produced by that derivation.
-   The placeholder string is quite analogous to that used for floating content addressed derivation outputs.
+   The placeholder string is quite analogous to that used for floating content-addressed derivation outputs.
    \[With just floating content-addressed derivations but no computed derivations, derivations are always known statically but their outputs aren't.
    With this RFC, since drv files themselves can be floating CA derivation outputs, we also might not know the derivations statically, so we need "deep" placeholders to account for arbitrary layers of dynamism.
    This also corresponds to the use of arbitrary many `!` in the CLI.\]